binbashar/le-ref-architecture-doc/docs/try-leverage/management-account.md

 !!! info "More information on [`credentials configure`](/user-guide/leverage-cli/reference/credentials#configure)"

 ### SSO layer
-Before working on the SSO layer you have to navigate to the [AWS IAM Identity Center page](https://console.aws.amazon.com/singlesignon/) and enable Single Sign-On (SSO) by clicking on the `Enable` button.
-Additionally, to ensure a correct integration, make sure to set the primary region for SSO in AWS console to match the primary region of your Leverage project. e.g. `us-east-1` for both of them.
+Before working on the SSO layer you have to navigate to the [AWS IAM Identity Center page](https://console.aws.amazon.com/singlesignon/), set the region to the primary region you've chosen and enable Single Sign-On (SSO) by clicking on the `Enable` button.

 Now back to the terminal.
 The SSO layer is deployed in two steps.
 First, switch to the `global/sso` directory and run the following:
 ``` bash